samuelventura/terminal/README.md

 - Null effects may be executed multiple times in a single user event because of state changes propagation.
 - The reason for use_effect (instead of direct execution from event handlers) is its cleanup mechanism.
 - Effects and cleanups are executed post render in same render process.
+- Mouse wheel may focus but not trigger constrol actions.

 ## Future